Paramount High School

 Paramount High School is a comprehensive public high school in Paramount, California, USA.
 It is part of the Paramount Unified School District.
 The school serves students in grades 9–12 on two campuses, West Campus for 9th grade students and Senior Campus for grades 10–12.
-It is the largest school in the area with one of the highest populations in California.
+With 3,370 students enrolled for the 2025-26 school year, it is one of the largest school in the area.

 Paramount USD, of which this is the sole comprehensive high school, includes all of Paramount and sections of Bellflower, Compton, Lakewood, Long Beach, and South Gate.